groovy/groovy-eclipse/docs/Getting-Started-with-Groovy-Eclipse-Source-Code.md

 * org.codehaus.groovy.eclipse.ui
 * org.codehaus.groovyXX (where XX is the Groovy version you are working with; you should only have one of these open in your workspace at a time)
 * org.eclipse.jdt.core
+* org.eclipse.jdt.core.compiler.batch (4.27+)
 * org.eclipse.jdt.core.tests.builder
 * org.eclipse.jdt.core.tests.compiler
 * org.eclipse.jdt.groovy.core
 * org.eclipse.jdt.groovy.core.tests.builder
 * org.eclipse.jdt.groovy.core.tests.compiler

 Note: Only one JDT patch should be imported (`org.eclipse.jdt.core`, `org.eclipse.jdt.core.tests.builder`, `org.eclipse.jdt.core.tests.compiler`) and it should be matched to the target platform of your workspace.
-For example, the patch in the `/e426` folder is for Eclipse 4.26 (2022-12).
+For example, the patch in the `/e427` folder is for Eclipse 4.27 (2023-03).

 ## Test with Eclipse